-Welcome to Salem College, and welcome to the Salem Signature, our general education core!
-The courses you will take at Salem fall into three areas: your major(s), the Signature, and electives.
+Welcome to Salem College, and welcome to the Salem Impact, our general education core!
+The courses you will take at Salem fall into three areas: your major(s), the Impact, and electives.
 The major invites you to study an academic area in depth.
-The Signature is for breadth of study, teaching you to think from different perspectives and enabling you to master a range of foundational academic skills.
+The Impact is for breadth of study, teaching you to think from different perspectives and enabling you to master a range of foundational academic skills.

-Across your four years at Salem, the key features of the Salem Signature include:
+Across your four years at Salem, the key features of the Salem Impact include:

 - the First Year Experience, a variety of seminars focused on such issues such as Education and Equity, Literature and War, and Creative Thinking, in which students work collaboratively on a project, improve their writing and thinking skills, and develop their ability to communicate using technology;